 Found the Mother of Lois M. Vauthier name to be William Tressie "Willie" Robertson.

 The search for Lois M. turned up a web site which listed family members for "REEVES FAMILY of White County, Arkansas".
-Willie Robertson was the daughter of Amelia Ann Reeves, of Newark, Independance County, Arkansas, who married William "Bill" Robertson.
+Willie Robertson was the daughter of Amelia Ann Reeves, of Newark, Independence County, Arkansas, who married William "Bill" Robertson.
 Lois is the daughter of my Great Uncle Charles Albert Vauthier and William Tressie "Willie" Robertson.
-The only real discrepancies that I noticed were that they listed Charles Albert Vauthier, as "Charles Albert Vautier, Jr son of Charles Albert Vaultier" as you can see his and his father names were incorrect, with his b father being Charles Vincent Vauthier; they also listed their son as "Dean Albert Vautier", instead of Charles Dean Vauthier.
+The only real discrepancies that I noticed were that they listed Charles Albert Vauthier, as "Charles Albert Vauthier, Jr son of Charles Albert Vaultier" as you can see his and his father names were incorrect, with his b father being Charles Vincent Vauthier; they also listed their son as "Dean Albert Vautier", instead of Charles Dean Vauthier.

 Charles Albert Vauthier is the Brother to my Grandfather Just Arthur Vauthier.